Icarus-An/notes/cs/big_picture.md

 - CICD pipeline
 - Redis usage
 - Java IoC >

 - Java stack memory heap memory >
+    - Instance variables and objects live on the heap. ( An instance variable is a variable which is declared in a class but outside of constructors, methods, or blocks)
+    - Local variables live on the stack.

 - state machine stock algorithm
 - Triangle arbitrage algorithm
 - spring boot